 Are you a student who cares about social and environmental justice?
 Are you looking for summer work?
 We’re hiring!

-The application deadline for all three positions is 31 May at 11:59 PM.
+The application deadline for Speed River Project Events Support work study position is 24 May at 11:59 PM.

 Please submit your one page cover letter, your one page statement on Power and Oppression, and your resume to the email contact listed below.
 Details on the positions can also be found below!